alasco-tech/alasco-tech.github.io/_posts/2020-09-01-transform-onsite-to-remote.md

 Last but not least I would like to close this blog post with my six learnings during our process to become a remote engineering team:

-- communicate and share (even it’s a very small) informations as much as possible
+- communicate and share (even it's small) informations as much as possible
 - keep up your daily routines
 - stay open for new ideas and processes
 - ask questions as much as possible